-Biological hazards refer to organisms or organic matters produced by these organisms that are harmful to human health.
+Biological hazards refer to

+organisms or organic matters produced by these organisms that are harmful to human health.
-These include parasites, viruses, bacteria, fungi and protein.

-Biological hazards can be broadly defined as Any risk that comes from the biosphere, including plants, animals, and humans.

-☐ Common biological hazards derived from the environment include mold &fungi, harmful plants, stinging(biting) insects, and animal and bird droppings

-- ☐ Occupational Biohazards (biohazards)

-- defines as :

-- "infectious agents or hazardous biological materials that exert harmful effects on workers' health, either

-- directly through infection or - indirectly through damage to the working environment, and it can also include medical waste or samples of a microorganism, virus, or toxin from a biological source." - ☐ Biological hazards (biohazards) present the Occupational Health and Safety (OHS) professional with complex challenges.
+- These include parasites, viruses, bacteria, fungi and protein - Biological hazards can be broadly defined as - Any risk that comes from the biosphere, including plants, animals, and humans. - Occupational Biohazards (biohazards) defines as: - "infectious agents or hazardous biological materials that exert harmful effects on workers' health, either - directly through infection or - indirectly through damage to the working environment, and it can also include medical waste or samples of a microorganism, virus, or toxin from a biological source."

-- Many and varied biohazards may result from workplace exposure to organisms, or substances produced by organisms, that threaten human health. - Although workers in health and community care, and agricultural and fishing occupations are - at particular risk of exposure to hazardous biological agents, - All workplaces harbour the potential (possible) for various forms of biohazard exposure, including - person-to-person transmission of infectious disease. - Studies on biological hazards in the workplace are lacking; however, - A report by Safe Work Australia notes that - 19 % of surveyed workers reported exposure to biolog. hazards. - Of those workers, three quarters (3/4) reported that they were exposed to human body fluid of some kind.
+- Biological hazards (biohazards) present the Occupational Health and Safety (OHS) professional with complex challenges. - Many and varied biohazards may result from workplace exposure to organisms, or substances produced by organisms, that threaten human health. - Although workers in health and community care, and agricultural and fishing occupations are at particular risk of exposure to hazardous biological agents, - All workplaces harbour the potential (possible) for various forms of biohazard exposure, including - person-to-person transmission of infectious disease. - ☐ Studies on biological hazards in the workplace are

-Cont. ..
-A report by Safe Work Australia .

-- According to the report, there were two industries that were, unsurprisingly, affected more than any other:

-- (1) Health and community services and

-- (2) Agriculture, forestry, and fishing.

-- In general, there are Three Major of routes of entry for these micro-organisms into human body, through the

-- Respiratory system,

-- Contact with body fluids of the infected or

-- Contact with contaminated objects.

-- ☐ The harmful effects to human health are mainly of Three Types.

-- 1. Infections,

-- 2. Allergy and

-- 3. Poisoning.
+- ☐ A report by Safe Work Australia notes that - 19 % of surveyed workers reported exposure to biological nazaras. - Of those workers, three quarters(3/4) reported that they were exposed to human body fluid of some kind. - According to the report, there were two industries that were, unsurprisingly, affected more than any other: - (1) Health and community services and - (2) Agriculture, forestry, and fishing. - In general, there are Three Major of routes of entry for these micro-organisms into human body, through the - Respiratory system, - Contact with body fluids of the infected or - Contact with contaminated objects. - ☐ The harmful effects to human health are mainly of Three Types. - 1.
+Infections, - 2.
+Allergy and - 3.
+Poisoning.